-EKITER works with Stripe (https://stripe.com/es), a payment entity uses from many international crowdfunding platforms.
-Using a payment entity such as Stripe, allows us to offer our users an agile, secure and automated where Ekiter does not receive or manage the money from donations.
+EKITER works with Stripe (https://stripe.com/es), a payment institution that uses many international crowdfunding platforms.
+Using a payment entity such as Stripe, allows us to offer our users a transaction system fast, secure and automated where Ekiter does not receive or manage the money from donations.

-Each project starts with an initial allocation of 100,000 project specific points/tokens which corresponds to 100% of the initial value of the project and which is distributed among the members of the entrepreneurial team according to what they agree and sign in the Participants Agreement.
+Each project starts with an initial allocation of 100,000 tokens specific to that project which corresponds to 100% of the initial value of the project and which is distributed among the members of the Entrepreneurial Team according to what they agree and sign in the Participants Agreement.

-When an entrepreneurial team publishes a funding campaign, it requests a certain amount of money between 500 and 10,000 euros and in exchange, it offers a number of points/tokens as a reward corresponding to the percentage of its participation in the entrepreneurial project.
+When an Entrepreneurial Team publishes a funding campaign, it requests a minimum amount of 500 euros and in exchange offers a number of tokens as a reward corresponding to the percentage of its participation in the entrepreneurial project.
 Sponsors interested in participating in the campaign will commit the contribution they consider appropriate (from 10 euros) and will receive as a reward a number of tokens that will mean the rights to invest in the company that can be set up if the project is successful.

 No, the company does not yet exist.
 Financing is done in entrepreneurial projects that can give rise to companies if they are successful.
-The points received as a reward for the contributions would be transformed into shares in the company when it is set up.
+The tokens received as a reward for the contributions will be transformed into rights to participate in the company when it is constituted.

-A participant shall be entitled to acquire a number of shares in the company which shall be proportional to the number of points/tokens it has in respect of the total points of the project at the time the company is setting up, as set out in the Participants Agreement.
+A participant will have preferential rights to acquire a number of shares in the company proportional to the number of tokens it holds in relation to the total number of tokens in the project at the time the company is formed, as set out in the Participants Agreement.

-Example: if at the moment of set up the company, a participant has 2,000 points and the total of the project has 200,000 points/tokens, this represents that he has 1% of the project which means the right to participate in 1% of the resulting company.
+Example: if at the time of the company's incorporation, a participant has 2,000 tokens and the project total has 200,000 tokens, this represents that he has 1% of the project which means the right to participate in 1% of the resulting company.

 This section provides information for guidance only.
 For this reason we recommend that you consult a specialised legal expert for your specific case.